 On 15th May 2013, Atlantis set sail from Plymouth for the Arctic.
-Crewed double handed by Andy Bristow and Rupert Smith, our travels included exploration of Svalbard, polar waters and the coastline of northwest Norway.
+Sailing double handed, our travels included exploration of Svalbard, polar waters and the coastline of northwest Norway.
 Follow our journey in our online log.
 After returning to north-west Scotland, and then leaving the boat for just over a month at Ardfern Yacht Centre whilst work commitments 'got in the way', our Arctic journey was finally completed when Atlantis returned safely to Plymouth on the 22nd September 2013.